kintohub/kintohub-docs/docs/manage-deployments.md

 1. Open a **Deployment**.

-2. Under KintoBlocks section, click on **Configure Dependencies** button.
+2. Under KintoBlocks section, click on **Configure KintoBlocks** button.

 3. The list of KintoBlocks in the environment will be displayed on the left pane of the **Edit Dependencies** page.